Devolution offers exciting opportunities

 What are other Combined Authorities doing?

-What if one council votes not to progress with devolution?
+What if one council had voted not to progress with devolution?

 How will this affect each councils' finances, budget position, and debt level?